The biggest benefit of technology for providers is that EMR software can have automated Alerts.

 On the other hand, it can be a nagging ‘spouse’ that reaches a point of ‘diminishing returns’.
-Initially, it fees good that the software alerts you of things that need to be taken care of.
+Initially, it feels good that the software alerts you of things that need to be taken care of.
 Pretty soon, you get into a mode of – I know I know, and impulsively click on the ‘x’ button to cancel the alert.

 What is interesting however, is that after one month of this trial and tribulation, I started exercising without an alert reminding me what to do.

-It is about following a proper work-flow in your practice.
-There are so many places where you have a choice of asking the EMR software to alert you, or internalizing and training properly to follow a workflow.
+It is about following a proper workflow in your practice.
+There are so many places where you have a choice of asking the EMR software to alert you or internalizing and training properly to follow a workflow.

 Next time you see an EMR software system that has a lot of alert pop-ups, be wary.
-At first glance, it looks impressive, but do this everyday, an Alert Fatigue will set in.
+At first glance, it looks impressive, but do this every day, an Alert Fatigue will set in.